buckey206/dotfiles/README.md

 #Instructions

-curl is needed for vim plugins.
+curl is needed for vim-plug.

 ###Install it with:
 ```